GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 **Context**

-In this tutorial, we use a single-phase flow solver (see :ref:`SinglePhaseFlow`) from GEOSX to solve for pressure propagation on a simple discretized 10x10x10 cube mesh.
+In this tutorial, we use a single-phase flow solver (see :ref:`SinglePhaseFlow`) from GEOSX to solve for pressure propagation on a simple 10x10x10 cube mesh.
-A pressure source term will be set on one side of the cube, along a face, and a sink term will be set on the opposite face of the cube.
+A pressure source term will be set on one face of the cube, and a sink term will be set on the opposite face of the cube.

 **Objectives**